aptech/docs/docs/plotsetxminorgridpen.rst

 Remarks
 ---------
-    - The y-axis minor grid must turned on using :func:`plotSetXGrid` for the axis to show.
+    - The y-axis minor grid must turned on using :func:`plotSetXGrid` or :func:`plotSetGrid` for the minor axis to show.
-    - The x-axis minor grid tick count must be set using :func:`plotSetXMinorTicCount` for the axis to show.
+    - The x-axis minor grid tick count must be set using :func:`plotSetXMinorTicCount` for the minor axis to show.
     - The x-axis minor grid is unsupported for bar, box, and histogram plots at this time.

 .. include:: include/plotattrremark.rst